-An "Opening Inspection" is required before operation as a Food Establishment to determine that the requirements of the Florida Food Act (Chapter 500 F.S.), the Retail Food Store Sanitation Code, and the Florida Administrative Rules (5K-4 F.A.C.) have been complied with.
-The criteria that apply to the construction, renovation, or conversion of a structure for a Food Establishment are contained in the Minimum Construction Standards [ ] and Evaluation of Onsite Sewage (Septic) and Water Supply Capacity Form [ ]
+An "Opening Inspection" is required before operation as a Food Establishment to determine that the requirements of the Florida Food Act (Chapter 500, Florida Statutes), the Retail Food Store Sanitation Code, and the Florida Administrative Rules (5K-4 F.A.C.) have been complied with.
+The criteria that apply to the construction, renovation or conversion of a structure for a Food Establishment are contained in the Minimum Construction Standards [ ] and Water and Sewage Requirements for Food Permit and Initial Inspection [ ].

 Links to websites containing related rules and regulations.